hpcgroup/pipit/docs/user_guide.rst

    :width: 700

 We add yet another column to the DataFrame: **time.inc**.
-As discussed above, this column contains the *inclusive* (or total) time spent on a particular function invocation.
-While a function invocation is represented by an Enter row and a Leave row, we only store this value on the Enter row to avoid taking up extra space.
-Instead of doing this calculation discussed above, Pipit has done it for us.
+As discussed above, this column contains the *inclusive* (or total) time spent on a particular function call.
+While a function call is represented by an Enter row and a Leave row, we only store this value on the Enter row to avoid taking up extra space.
+Instead of manually doing this calculation, Pipit has done it for us.

 .. note::
    Pipit computes the inclusive time using the same formula mentioned above,